 - Application: selection of the working frequency range and visualization of the properties of the modes selected for the testing

 A second module allows simulating the ultrasonic beam radiated in different cross-sections of the specimen.
 The modal repartition of the emitted energy is displayed versus the frequency in the bandwidth of the probe.
 The displacement and constraints are determined in a time range, which allows visualization of the transit of the different waves at each cross-section or the verification of the focusing allowed by a delay law.

 - Application: design of specific probes dedicated to Guided Waves inspection, optimization of the ability for a sensor to select a given mode, or verification of the focusing allowed by a given delay law

 Beam computations in CIVA GWT: left: railway track, center and right: beam focusing and corresponding delay law visualization

 This module simulates the beam/flaw interaction (or beam/geometrical discontinuity) and predicts the amplitude, waveform and time of flight of the different types of echoes: incident, reflected and mode converted.
-On a weld, a preview helps the user to estimate the reflection coefficient of the first torsional mode on the weld, depending on the excitation frequency.

 - Application: simulation of a complete Guided Waves testing